Tasnim News: Hormuz Sounds Were Warning Shots Fired at Ships Near Bandar Abbas

 *this image is generated using AI for illustrative purposes only.

-Explosions were reported in the vicinity of the Strait of Hormuz and east of Bandar Abbas, according to initial reports from Fars News.
-Subsequently, Mehr News confirmed that the situation in Bandar Abbas is under control following the incident, adding that there is no cause for concern.
+Explosions reported near the Strait of Hormuz and east of Bandar Abbas have now been attributed to an exchange of fire during warnings issued to ships in the strait, according to Iran's Tasnim News Agency.
+The clarification follows earlier reports from Fars News and Mehr News, which had confirmed the situation in Bandar Abbas was under control with no cause for concern.

 Reported Incident

 Fars News was the first to report loud explosions heard around the Strait of Hormuz.
-Mehr News later provided an update, stating that the explosions occurred east of Bandar Abbas and that authorities have indicated the situation is now under control.
+Mehr News subsequently provided an update, stating that the explosions occurred east of Bandar Abbas and that authorities indicated the situation was under control.
+Tasnim News Agency has since offered the most detailed account, identifying the sounds as resulting from an exchange of fire during warning procedures directed at ships navigating the Strait of Hormuz.

 Parameter: Details